tfabris/CrowCam/README.md

     crows follow.
 Since sunrise/sunset isn't built-in to Surveillance Station, we must code this ourselves.
-Additionally, this leaves Surveillance Station (and all attached cameras) still running 24/7, so that it can still be used for its intended security-camera features; the scheduling feature only stops and starts the YouTube "Live Broadcast", without touching the rest of the security camera features.
+Additionally, this leaves Surveillance Station (and all attached cameras) still running 24/7, so that it can still be used for its intended security camera features; the scheduling feature only stops and starts the YouTube "Live Broadcast", without touching the rest of the security camera features.

 ####  CrowCamCleanup.sh
 This script cleans up old archives:
 - Each day, a new CrowCam video is created on our YouTube channel.
+Every video has a default title, in our case, that default title is always "CrowCam".
-We don't want the channel archives filling up with a bunch of old videos that we're not doing anything with.
+- We don't want the channel archives filling up with a bunch of old videos that we're not using.
-- This script will delete old CrowCam videos from the channel, provided that:
+- This script will delete old videos from the channel, provided that:
-  - The video name is exactly "CrowCam", i.e., the video has not been renamed.
+  - The video name is exactly "CrowCam" (or whatever name you configure), and the video has not been renamed.
   - The video is old enough, for example, more than 5 days old.
+This is also configurable.
-- This allows us to save a favorite video by simply renaming it, and it gives us a buffer of a few days to look at recent videos before they get deleted.
+- This allows us to save a favorite video by simply renaming it from the default name, and it gives us a buffer of a few days to look at recent videos before they get deleted.

 ####  CrowCamKeepAlive.sh
 This script keeps the live stream alive: